BugHunterPhilosopher/HuionKamvasGT191LinuxDriver/README.md

 # Quick and Dirty Linux support for Huion Kamvas GT-191

+## Fork changes:
+This fork is tested with Ubuntu 18.04 and works with the Huion Kamvas GT-191  V2.

+Installation steps:

+1. `uclogic-tools`:
+    1. git clone git@github.com:DIGImend/uclogic-tools.git
+    2. cd uclogic-tools/
+    3. `sudo apt install autoconf automake pkg-config`
+    4. `autoreconf -i -f && ./configure && make`
+    5. `sudo make install`
+    6. `cd ..`
+2. `python3 -m venv venv`
+3. `source venv/bin/python`
+4. `pip install -U pip setuptools wheel`
+5. `pip install evdev pyusb`
+6. `sudo apt install xserver-xorg-input-synaptics xserver-xorg-input-evdev`
+7. Add `/etc/X11/xorg.conf` as described under *Requirements*
+8. Edit the `main()` function of canvas.py use the size of your screen.
+This corrects the offsets of the screen.
+The function assumes one main screen using the tablet as an extended desktop to the right.
+9. Run it using `sudo venv/bin/python kamvas.py`

 ## NOTE: CURRENTLY REQUIRES WORKAROUND TO PROPERLY FUNCTION!
 **See [Issue #1](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1) for a description of the problem and [this post](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1#issuecomment-351207116) for a (temporary) workaround.**